nogicoder/farcry/README.md

   ORDER BY efficiency ASC;
 ```

-If your tables `match` and `match_frags` have hundreds of thousands of records, even if you were only interested in player efficiency for the particular match `13`, this previous query will calculate player efficency for **every** match, before returning player efficiency for match `13`.
+If your tables `match` and `match_frag` have hundreds of thousands of records, even if you were only interested in player efficiency for the particular match `13`, this previous query will calculate player efficency for **every** match, before returning player efficiency for match `13`.
 This would be huge waste of CPU and memory consumption!

 You might want to persist these results instead of calculating them again and again.
 For that we need to use a [materialized view](https://en.wikipedia.org/wiki/Materialized_view).